 The BI/reports module would be embedded in the ISV’s web app, and show up like a native feature.
 The integration between the web app and the white label BI solution would be entirely managed behind the scenes.
 A big advantage of this approach is that users would not be required to put in a separate set of credentials to access the embedded reports, which are served by the BI solution provider.

-The capacity to integrate with an existing application while allowing end-customers easy access to their reports can serve as an added value for businesses implementing this embedded BI model.
+The capacity to integrate with an existing application while allowing end-customers easy access to their reports can serve as an added value for businesses implementing this embedded analytics model.

-Zoho Analytics provides both the above types of white label solution, and we have a good number of clients using either of these models.
+Zoho Analytics provides both the above types of white label BI solutions, and we have a good number of clients using either of these models.
 If you’re interested in learning how Zoho Analytics’ white label solution can help you, contact us to schedule a demo.